DMovies - Your platform for thought-provoking cinema

 DAU.
 Natasha

-Canteen worker of a secret Soviet research institute wrestles (both literally and metaphorically) with her coworkers, in this highly claustrophobic, violent and sexually graphic Russian flick - live from the Berlinale
+Canteen worker of a secret Soviet research institute wrestles (both literally and metaphorically) with her coworkers, in this highly claustrophobic, violent and sexually graphic Russian flick - from the Sarajevo Film Festival

 This highly controversial Russia movie is the first instalment of a series of 13 films crafted from more than 700 hours of footage.
 The shooting involved mostly non-professional actors, including real-life prison wards and scientists.
 The project was originally intended as a more conventional biopic Soviet Nobel Prize winner Lev Landau, but suddenly morphed into something far more extensive and transgressive.